FelipeTamaki/Darnel-Fletes-Analisis/README.md

 Rosario stands out prominently, with more than 30% of its transactions involving a declared value, significantly surpassing all other localities.

 Localities like Gerli and Burzaco show moderately higher percentages (around 10–15%), positioning them as the second and third highest after Rosario.
-This is due to their increase in distance between Darmel´s factory and their delivery point.
+This is due to their increase in distance between Darnel´s factory and their delivery point.

 Localities such as CABA, Ciudadela, and Morón are relatively consistent in having a small percentage of declared value, indicating uniform behavior across these regions.

 ## 3. Which of the two service providers offers the most cost-effective solution?

-To find out which service provider a service that better meets the economic needs of the company we will use some data given by Darmel´s general manager.
+To find out which service provider a service that better meets the economic needs of the company we will use some data given by Darnel´s general manager.

 #### First option (Provider A):
 The first provider charges depending on the location and the amount of destinations of the freight.